-The Duke University School of Nursing (DUSON) recognizes and supports the professional use of social media by students and employees.
-In using social media, users have an obligation to conduct themselves in accordance with all clinical institutional social media policies, Duke University Community Standards and the DUSON Personal Integrity Policy and Guidelines.
+The Duke University School of Nursing (DUSON) recognizes and supports the professional use of social media by faculty, staff and students.
+In using social media, members of the DUSON community have an obligation to conduct themselves in accordance with all clinical institutional social media policies, Duke University Community Standards and the DUSON Academic Integrity and Professionalism Policy.

-Social Media Defined
+Social Media Defined: